Leadership Preparation for Criminal Justice Professionals

 M.A. in Criminology and Criminal Justice

-Designed with flexibility for working professionals, the master’s program in Criminology and Criminal Justice is offered in a hybrid format combining classes at our Loveland Center at Centerra with online courses.
-You can complete the program with a comprehensive exam, a research report that relates to your career, or a master’s thesis designed for students who plan to pursue further graduate study.
+Designed with flexibility for working professionals, the master’s program in Criminology and Criminal Justice is offered in a hybrid format combining classes on our main campus in Greeley with online courses.
+You can complete the program with a comprehensive exam, a research report that relates to your career or a master’s thesis designed for students who plan to pursue further graduate study.

 Take the next step!
 Explore courses, contact information and admission requirements.